popupcad/popupcad.github.io/README.md

 The cleanest way to add or override classes and divs is to enter them in: '/assets/css/custom.css'

-# installing

-gem install sass
-gem install json

-# things to note:

-#### 1 - excerpt separator
+## 1 - excerpt separator in blog/news/post items

 in config.yml I specify a excerpt_separator: "<!--more-->".

 So on blog list pages, it'll display all of a post up to <!--more-->.
-It's kinda important to use that on pages that start with a <table> or something.
+It's kinda important to use that on pages that start with a <table> or something, or things will get weird.

-# Alerts and Notifcations
+# Alerts and Notifications

+Create information boxes with the following syntax.

     <div class="notice info"><p>This is a an info notice, it provides feedback of a neutral nature to the user.</p></div>